jkjung-avt/jkjung-avt.github.io/_posts/2019-05-15-opencv-on-nano.md

 The building and installing process would take a couple of hours.
 When done, you should see both python3 and python2 reporting the correct version number of 'cv2' module: `3.4.6`.

+Thanks to [mdegans](https://devtalk.nvidia.com/default/topic/1049972/jetson-nano/opencv-cuda-python-with-jetson-nano/post/5342206/#5342206), who pointed out there are built-in tests in opencv which we could use to verify the library we built on Jetson Nano.
+I ran the test and [reviewed all failure cases](https://devtalk.nvidia.com/default/topic/1049972/jetson-nano/opencv-cuda-python-with-jetson-nano/post/5342609/#5342609).
+Overall I think the opencv-3.4.6 library I built on Jetson Nano with the script is good.

 # Testing opencv-3.4.6 with tegra-cam.py

 I'd use my [tegra-cam.py](https://jkjung-avt.github.io/tx2-camera-with-python/) script to test my opencv-3.4.6 build.
 Note that I use a USB webcam for the testing.
 Just plug the USB webcam into one of the USB ports on Jetson Nano and:  (Adjust image width/height for the camera you're using if necessary)